taniacsilva/Churn_Prediction/README.md

 * 🎆 Using the model

 **Main Conclusions**: After finding the best model, it was trained with training and validation partitions (x_full_train) and the final accuracy was calculated on the test partition.

+* ✔ Evaluating the model (Further Analysis)

+ **Main Conclusions** :
+ * Accuracy: Accurcy measures the fraction of correct predictions.
+Specifically, it is the number of correct predictions divided by the total number of predictions.
+I have evaluate the accuracy of my model accross different thresholds to understand which one is the best one.
+The best decision cutoff, associated with the hightest accuracy (80%), was indeed 0.5.
+If the threshold is defined in 1, the model is dummy and predicts that no clients will churn, the accuracy would be 73%..
+The accuracy between this dummy model and my model is not very considerable, so it can be concluded that accuracy is not the best metric for this kind of data, with class imbalance.
+Accuracy can not tell how good the model is because the dataset is unbalanced, which means that there are more instances from one category than the other.

+ * Confusion table is a way of measuring different types of errors and correct decisions that binary classifiers can make.
+Considering this information, it is possible to evaluate the quality of the model by different strategies.
+When comes to a prediction of an LR model, each falls into one of four different categories:
+    * Prediction is that the customer WILL churn.
+This is known as the Positive class~
+        * And Customer actually churned - Known as a True Positive (TP)
+        * But Customer actually did not churn - Knwon as a False Positive (FP)
+    * Prediction is that the customer WILL NOT churn' - This is known as the Negative class
+        * Customer did not churn - True Negative (TN)
+        * Customer churned - False Negative (FN)

+    The accuracy corresponds to the sum of TN and TP divided by the total of observations

+* Precision and Recall:
+    * Precision tell us the fraction of positive predictions that are correct.
+It takes into account only the positive class (TP and FP - second column of the confusion matrix), as is stated in the following formula:
+    $P = \frac{TP}{(TP+FP)}$
+    * Recall measures the fraction of correctly identified postive instances.
+It considers parts of the postive and negative classes (TP and FN - second row of confusion table).
+The formula of this metric is presented below:
+    $R = \frac{TP}{(TP + FN)}

+ * ROC Curves evaluate the performance of the model accross many different thresholds and plots FPR (False Positive Rate) vs TPR (True Positive Rate).
+To quantify how far/close the model is from ideal model I computed the Area Under the Curve (AUC).
+ ROC stands for Receiver Operating Characteristic, and this idea was applied during the Second World War for evaluating the strength of radio detectors.

+ FPR is the fraction of false positives (FP) divided by the total number of negatives (FP and TN - the first row of confusion matrix), and we want to minimize it.
+The formula of FPR is the following:

+ $\frac{FP}{(FP + TN)}$

+ In the other hand, TPR or Recall is the fraction of true positives (TP) divided by the total number of positives (FN and TP - second row of confusion table), and we want to maximize this metric.

+ ROC curves consider Recall and FPR under all the possible thresholds.
+If the threshold is 0 or 1, the TPR and Recall scores are the opposite of the threshold (1 and 0 respectively), but they have different meanings.

+ The ROC curves need comparison against a point of reference to evaluate its performance, so the corresponding curves of random and ideal models are required.
+It is possible to plot the ROC curves with FPR and Recall scores vs thresholds, or FPR vs Recall.
+ The AUC of a random model is 0.5, while for an ideal one is 1.

+ AUC can be interpreted as the probability that a randomly selected positive example has a greater score than a randomly selected negative example.

+ * Cross Validation: evaluating the same model on different subsets of a dataset, getting the average prediction, and spread within predictions.
+This method is applied in the parameter tuning step, which is the process of selecting the best parameter.

+ In this algorithm, the full training dataset is divided into k partitions, I have trained the model in k-1 partiions of this dataset and evaluate it on the remaining subset.
+Then, I end up evaluating the model in all the k folds, and we calculate the average evaluation metric for all the folds.

+ In general, if the dataset is large, we should use the hold-out validation dataset strategy.
+In the other hand, if the dataset is small or if I want to know the standard deviation of the model across different folds, cross-validation approach can use used.